hoytech/update-immutable/README.md

         update({ a: [1, 2] }, { a: { $push: [3, 4] } })
         => { a: [ 1, 2, 3, 4 ] }

+    **NOTE**: The value to push must be an array otherwise you will see the error `update is not an array in push`.
+This is because `$push` supports pushing multiple elements at once and the value itself could be an array.
+This goes for `$unshift` too.

 * `$unshift`: Prepends new values to the beginning of an array.
 Example:

         update({ a: [1, 2] }, { a: { $unshift: [3, 4] } })